 Answer: We can only provide travel and lodging reimbursements up to the amount specified.

 Answer: We can only provide reimbursement for travel or lodging costs documented by receipts.

 Answer: You will need to keep and submit receipts for all travel and lodging costs for which you want reimbursement.
 If you have questions about specific costs, please contact us at email@example.com.

 Answer: The lodging allowance is based on the guest rates for Evermann Apartments on the IUB campus.
 Evermann is cost efficient and convenient since it is on the bus line, but we realize that visitors may prefer to make other arrangements.
 You are welcome to choose another place to stay, but the maximum lodging allowance will not change.

 Answer: The per diem rate is provided by the IU Travel Office.
 The 2015 rate is $56/day.
 A maximum of 14 days of per diem may be awarded to a visiting researcher.

-Answer: IUB faculty members on 12-month contracts may be included as research collaborators for this fellowship, but we are unable to award the summer research stipend to IUB faculty members in such an instance.
+Answer: IUB faculty members on 12-month contracts may be included as research collaborators for this fellowship, but we are unable to award the research stipend to IUB faculty members in such an instance.